 iSCSI Extensions for RDMA (iSER) is layered between the iSCSI layer and the RDMAP layer.
 Figure 1 shows an example of the relationship between SCSI, iSCSI, iSER, RDMAP, and the rest of the iWARP stack when the transport layer is TCP.
+Note that the iSCSI layer as described here supports the RDMA Extensions as used in iSER.

-Figure 1 Example of iSCSI/iSER Layering in Full Feature Mode
+Figure 1 Example of iSCSI/iSER Layering in Full Feature Phase